Learning Representations from Dendrograms: Feature Extraction from Dendrograms

 A dendrogram $D$ is defined as a rooted ordered tree such that, \begin{enumerate} \item each node $v$ in $D$ includes a non-empty subset of the objects, i.e., $v \subset \mathbf O,|v| >0, \forall v \in D$, and \item the overlapping nodes are ordered, i.e., $\forall u,v \in D, \text{if } u \cap v \ne 0, \text{ then either } u \subseteq v \text{ or } v \subseteq u$. \end{enumerate}

 The latter condition implies that between every two overlapping nodes an ancestor-descendant relation holds, i.e., $u \subseteq v$ indicates $v$ is an ancestor of $u$, and $u$ is a descendant of $v$.

 The nodes at the lowest level (called the \emph{final} nodes) are the singleton objects, i.e., node $v$ is a final node if and only if $|v|=1$.
 A node at a higher level contains the union of the objects of its children (direct descendants).
 The root of a dendrogram is defined as the node at the highest level (which has the maximum size), i.e., all other nodes are its descendants. $linkage(v)$ returns the distance between the children of $v$ based on the criterion used to compute the dendrogram.
 For the simplicity of explanation, we assume each node has only two children.
+In the case that a parent node has multiple (more than two) child nodes, the different linkages among the children will have the same value, which will be assigned to the parent node.
+To encode a dendrogram, we use the data structure supported by SciPy in Python in particular the same way as the output of the \emph{linkage} function.\footnote{scipy.cluster.hierarchy.linkage: \url{https://docs.scipy.org/doc/scipy/reference/generated/scipy.cluster.hierarchy.linkage.html}} This data structure is a $n-1$ by $4$ matrix called $\mathbf Z$.
+Each individual object constitutes a separate singleton cluster where the cluster index is the object index.
+At each iteration $i$ of the agglomerative algorithm, the indices of the two combined clusters are stored respectively in $\mathbf Z_{i,0}$ and $\mathbf Z_{i,1}$.
+The index of the new cluster is then $i+n$.
+We store the distance between the two clusters in $\mathbf Z_{i,2}$ and the size of the new cluster in $\mathbf Z_{i,3}$.

-Then, the level of node $v$, i.e., $level(v)$ is determined by $\max(level(c_l), level(c_r))+1$, where $c_l$ and $c_r$ indicate the two child nodes of $v$.
+The level of node $v$, i.e., $level(v)$ is determined by $\max(level(c_l), level(c_r))+1$, where $c_l$ and $c_r$ indicate the two child nodes of $v$.
 For the final nodes, the $level()$ function returns $0$.
 Every connected subtree of $D$ whose final nodes contain only singleton objects from $\mathbf O$ constitutes a dendrogram on this set.
 We use $\mathcal D^D$ to refer to the set of all (sub)dendrograms derived in this form from $D$.

 Thereby, the level of node $v$, i.e., $level(v)$ is determined by

 Where $c_l$ and $c_r$ indicate the two child nodes of $v$.
 Note that in an agglomerative method we always have $linkage(v) \ge \max(linkage(c_l,c_r))$.
 In particular, we usually expect $linkage(v) > \max(linkage(c_l,c_r))$, unless there are ties for example in the case of \emph{single} linkage method, where then the new combination does not yield a higher level node.
 Rather, the new node has effectively three children instead of two, where two of them are combined to make an intermediate node.
 Without loss of generality and for the sake of simplicity of presentation, we assume that ties do not occur, i.e., we always have